External Advisory Board

 In 2019, Lila started working as a Senior Technical Officer in Historic Environment Scotland’s Technical Conservation Team.
 There, she is involved in delivering various conservation and energy efficiency retrofit projects and carrying out/commissioning relevant technical research.
 She is also a writer and the lead editor for several of HES’s technical publications and blogs, such as Technical Papers and Refurbishment Case Studies.

 In her current role, Lila also has an advisory role, both within and externally, and oversees HES’s Technical Enquiry service, which deals with various technical conservation enquiries across Scotland.
-She also delivers outreach around conservation, energy retrofit, and climate change adaptation to homeowners and professionals and teaches formal qualification courses, such as the Level 3 Award in Energy Efficiency in Traditional Buildings and previously the MSc course in Building Conservation delivered by HES.
+She also delivers outreach around conservation, energy retrofit, and climate change adaptation to homeowners and professionals.
+She teaches formal qualification courses, such as the Level 3 Award in Energy Efficiency in Traditional Buildings and previously the MSc course in Building Conservation delivered by HES.

 Monika Bogdanowska